lekoala/silverstripe-mandrill/README.md

 By default, MandrillController will do nothing.
-Feel free to add your own extensions to MandrillController to define your own rules, like "Send an email to the admin when a receive a spam complaint".
+Feel free to add your own extensions to MandrillController to define your own rules, like "Send an email to the admin when we receive a spam complaint".

 MandrillController provides 4 extensions points:
 - updateHandleAnyEvent